Winterbok/SouthParkDarkTheme/readme.md

 ## Usage

 Open Stylebot then put the content of style.css into the text editor.
+(Any other extension that can overwrite css will suffice)

 ## Examples